CQCL/tket/README.md

 There is a known [issue](https://github.com/conan-io/conan-center-index/issues/6605) with using `pybind11` from the `conan-center` that can lead to a Python crash when importing `pytket`.
-To remedy this, `pybind11` must be linked to a local recipe:
+To remedy this, `pybind11` must be installed from the local recipe:

 ```shell
 conan remove -f pybind11/2.8.1